 Both the person seeking emergency medical services and the person who overdoses are protected from prosecution for the felony possession of the following:

 This law is not intended to protect drug dealers.
-If a person dies from a drug or opioid overdose, then the distributor or seller or the product can still be prosecuted for a drug induced homicide in Illinois.
+If a person dies from a drug or opioid overdose, then the distributor or seller of the product can still be prosecuted for a drug-induced homicide in Illinois.

 Emergency Medical Technician Protection Under Good Samaritan Law Illinois